conda/conda/docs/source/dev-guide/deep-dive-install.md

 When conda _links_ a file from the cache location to the prefix location, it can actually mean three different actions:

-1. Creating a soft-link
+1. Creating a soft link
-2. Creating a hard-link
+2. Creating a hard link
 3. Copying the file

 The difference between softlinks and hardlinks is subtle, but important.
 You can find more info on the differences elsewhere (e.g. here), but for our purposes it means that:

-* Hard-links are cheaper to resolve, behave like a real file, but can only link files in the same mount point.
+* Hard links are cheaper to resolve, behave like a real file, but can only link files in the same mount point.
-* Soft-links can link files across mount points, but they don't behave exactly like files (more like forwarders), so it's possible that they break assumptions made in certain pieces of code.
+* Soft links can link files across mount points, but they don't behave exactly like files (more like forwarders), so it's possible that they break assumptions made in certain pieces of code.

 Most of the time, `conda` will try to hardlink files and, if that fails, it will copy them over.
 Copying a file is an expensive disk operation, both in terms of time and space, so it should be the last option.
 However, sometimes it's the only way.
-Specially when the file needs to be modified to be used in the target prefix.
+Especially, when the file needs to be modified to be used in the target prefix.

 Ummm... what?
 Why would `conda` modify a file to install it?
 This has to do with relocatability.
 When a `conda` package is created, `conda-build` creates up to three temporary environments: